pond/instablue/README.md

 * Images are posted before videos.
 Up to four images are used per post, splitting using a thread as described above if need be.
 * Videos are posted last.
 Cover photos are *not* exported - they're deliberately skipped.

+If an error occurs when a "root" post has successfully been made, but one of the 'thread' related posts fails, then you'll need to clean up the partial post manually before restarting.
+See later for information on restarting and retries.

 ## Prerequisites